Do you offer virtual school programs or visits?

-Do you offer programs for homeschools or Montessori school groups?
+Do you offer programs for homeschools or non-traditional school groups?

-The Forest Preserve District's school programs are available to homeschools and Montessori school groups which meet the minimum program size requirements.
+The Forest Preserve District's school programs are available to homeschools, Montessori, alternative and non-traditional school groups which meet the minimum program size requirements.
 Browse the classroom and forest preserve school programs.
 Then, complete and submit a program request form.

 How do I reserve a loan box?